MilanKalkenings/small_machine_learning_projects/README.md

 ![results](https://user-images.githubusercontent.com/70267800/236207413-5b3ca6a7-4a30-48aa-a4da-e3e4aa04b0a3.png)

-# learning rate range test
+# Learning Rate Range Test
 - implementation of learning rate range test (lrrt)
 - stable algorithm for determining learning rates (and other hyperparameters) in deep learning projects
 - naive comparison between initial and last batch loss can fail to detect best lr due to variance in the batch losses